finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Cards: Highlight dragged card

 ## Current Sprint
-- Fix: Let cards stay in their location when dropped on card scroll areas in Play Mode
 - Play Mode: Modulate speed of card scroll areas
 - Play Mode: Add submenu to control position, rotation, and zoom of playmat
 - Play Mode: Allow any player to move cards, stacks, and dice in the play area, instead of just the player who put it there